It's All About Tea — gong fu cha

 Posted by Angelina Kurganska on

-Gong fu translates as right effort.
+Gong Fu (工夫) translates as "time and effort".
 We wish to emphasize just that.
-While there are specific steps generally taken during a traditional Chinese tea ceremony, they are by no means the only right way of brewing tea.
+While there are specific steps typically followed during a traditional Chinese tea ceremony, they are by no means the only correct way of brewing tea.
 It is indeed about your own right effort, your own way of honoring the tea.
 (Read more)